wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 #### Artists
 [Christian Asare · *DUAL*](/current/2023-worksahead/asare)

-*Embrace the divine madness of creativity — it takes courage to live with anxiety and vulnerability, but it's what sets creative souls apart.*<br>An exploration of identity and the human experience through visual art & dance.
+*Embrace the divine madness of creativity — it takes courage to live with anxiety and vulnerability, but it's what sets creative souls apart.*<br>An exploration of identity & the human experience through visual art & dance.

 Christian is a Black British interdisciplinary artist with Ghanaian roots.
 With a background in choreography and contemporary dance, his specialisation in Afro-contemporary performance adds a unique flair to his work.
 Moreover, he is an independent fine artist who creates oil paintings with a particular emphasis on elevating Afrocentric imagery, portraiture, abstraction, and Afrofuturism.
 <hr>